hedrall/md-to-github-issues/READMD.md

 # md-list-parser

-This is a simple parser for markdown list.
+This is a simple parser for Markdown list.

-# example
+# how to use (example)

 ```ts
 import * as LP from 'md-list-parser';